rperry99/facial-recognition-app/README.md

 ## What does it do?

 - Submit a link to a picture and the app will find the faces in it.
+  - Currently, it can only show one face in an image.
+It will choose and show the first face it finds if there are multiple.
 - You can also sign in to the application and have an account

 ## Technologies Used